zmc0806/lol-win-rate-analysis-report/README.md

 | True                   |   0.636274 |               14269 |

 The significance of this table lies in the apparent difference in win rates: teams that capture the first tower have a substantially higher win rate than those that do not.
-This suggests that capturing the first tower is a strong indicator of a team's likelihood of winning and can be considered a critical objective in match strategy.
+This suggests that capturing the first tower is a strong indicator of a team's likelihood of winning.